2018 Hwy 62 Art ToursFrequently Asked Questions

 How do I pay for my registration fees?

 You will pay with a credit card using the payment system that is part of the online application.
-Or by cash or check during one of our Application Assistance Workshops.
+Payment by cash or check will be accepted during one of our In-Person Registrations.

 Can I show other artists’ work in my studio?

-We encourage artists to team up and show together, as it helps reduce the number of stops the visitor must make while on the Tours.
-Please keep in mind the core idea behind the ‘open studios’ – that seeing your process is what many visitors are looking to experience while on the Tours.
-(See more comments on this below.)
-Note: Artists must agree not to exhibit, sell, or host non-participating artists in the space over which they have control.
+We encourage registered artists to team up and show together, as it helps reduce the number of stops the visitor must make, and may actually increase your visitor volume.
+Artists must agree not to exhibit, sell, or host non-participating artists in the space over which they have control.

 What about showing and selling reproductions of my work in Open Studio Art Tours?